View the Delta Conveyance Project update for August 2020.

 Why is Delta conveyance important?

 The Delta is the hub for much of the state’s water supply.
-Three-fourths of California’s water originates in the Sierra Nevada Mountains as snowpack, eventually flowing through the Delta, where, consistent with water rights, including applicable water quality requirements, it is delivered to more than 27 million Californians and 750,000 acres of farmland.
+Two-thirds of California’s water originates in the Sierra Nevada Mountains as snowpack, eventually flowing through the Delta, where, consistent with water rights, including applicable water quality requirements, it is delivered to more than 27 million Californians and 750,000 acres of farmland.
 The infrastructure that enables conveyance for California’s primary water supply is critical to the health of local communities and the success of our state’s economy.

 Why is this project needed?